nsacyber/HIRS/tools/tcg_eventlog_tool/README.md

 * Once installed, the tcg_eventlog_tool can be run from any directory in Linux

 # Usage

+Additional details on using the tcg_eventlog_tool can be found in the TCG Event Log Tool user Guide.
+A quick summary is listed below.

 ## Linux

 The tcg_eventlog_tool installation package provides an elt command.
-The elt command has various command line options to view all event , specific events, or to display expected PCRs.
+The elt command has various command line options to view all events, specific events, or to display expected PCRs.

 Current options for the tool can be found using the -h option: